frankyeh/TinyFSL/README.md

 # Tiny FSL
-A simplified re-comiled version of the FSL package
+A simplified patched recompiled version of the FSL package

 * Download-and-run.
 No installation required
 * Tiny (< 100 mb)